susheeltandon/liveme-tools/readme.md

 [![Discord](https://img.shields.io/discord/340106715334836224.svg)](https://discord.gg/A5p2aF4)

 This is an Electron-based desktop app for Windows, macOS and Ubuntu Linux designed to:
-- *COMING SOON: Allow viewing a list of live videos with filter options*
+- Allow viewing a list of live videos with filter options
 - Search for users or videos tagged with hashtags
 - View details on users and their replays
 - Watch and download replay videos